 This amazing Quinoa Chopped Salad is loaded with flavor from the crispy herbed chickpeas, crunchy pancetta and my favorite champagne vinaigrette.
+It’s packed in a jar for an easy weekday lunch at work!

-I’ve been focusing on easy lunches, so I have something to grab and take to work with me each morning.
+I’ve been focusing on easy lunches, so you have something to grab and take to work with you each morning.
 Salads in a jar are perfect for that and it’s easy to make a couple of them at the beginning of each week.
 If you make them on Sunday and stash them in the refrigerator they will keep until at least Wednesday or Thursday, which means you’ve got at least a couple days worth of lunches covered!

 This is a salad I’ve been making for years, so when I decided I was going to share it on the blog I wanted to make a few updates.
 One that was really on my mind was making the chickpeas crunchy like I’ve had as a topping for hummus in several restaurants recently.
 However, when I initially started thinking about updating this salad it was actually the middle of summer here in Chicago – sometimes it takes me a while to finish and publish a recipe!